MoonWanki/kakaotalk-replica/README.md

 #### 3. Check .env files

-Both sides consist environment variables that are needed to connection.
+Both sides consist environment variables that are required for connection.
 `PORT_NUMBER` should be set to match both sides.
 Default is `4000`.

 - Backend